exercism/bash/concepts/commands-and-arguments/introduction.md

 ## Shells

-A _shell_ is a program that allows you to enter commands for interacting with the operating system.
+A _shell_ is a program that allows you to enter commands to interact with the operating system.
-Shells can be graphical: your desktop environment that you use with a mouse or trackpad is a shell.
+Shells can be graphical; your desktop environment that you use with a mouse or trackpad is a shell.
-We will focus on command-line interfaces, where you type commands and the results are (usually) printed on your terminal.
+We will focus on command-line interfaces, where you type commands and the results are (usually) printed in your terminal.

 There are many different command-line shells.
 Windows offers **cmd** and **powershell**.
 Mac and Linux offer "Unix shells", of which there are many.
 The default shell for Mac is **zsh**.
 **csh** is a legacy shell with C-like syntax.
+**bash** is one of the most popular shells, particularly on Linux.

 One of the very earliest shells is the Bourne shell, **sh**.
-In time, this was the basis for the standardized POSIX shell.
+In time, this shell became [standardized][posix] to be provided on every Unix-like system.
-Many shells are based on the POSIX shell, some providing additional interactive or programming functionality.
+Many shells are based on the Bourne shell, often providing additional interactive or programming functionality.

-**Bash** is based on the POSIX shell.
+**Bash** is based on the Bourne shell.
+That's why it is called the "**B**ourne-**a**gain **sh**ell".
-It is the default shell on most Linux systems.
+It is the default shell on many Linux systems.
 Bash provides many facilities that make it an enjoyable interactive shell, including:

 * a fully customizable prompt,
 * the ability to recall and modify commands from history,
 * the ability to manipulate running processes,
-* aliases that can reduce typing.
+* aliases that can reduce typing,
+* and more.

 This track is not about how to use bash as an interactive shell.
 It is about learning to write programs using bash.